MicrosoftDocs/entra-docs/docs/identity/hybrid/group-writeback-cloud-sync.md

 # Group writeback with Microsoft Entra Cloud Sync

 With the release of provisioning agent [1.1.1370.0](cloud-sync/reference-version-history.md#1113700), cloud sync now has the ability to perform group writeback.
 This feature means that cloud sync can provision groups directly to your on-premises Active Directory environment.
+You can also now use identity governance features to govern access to AD-based applications, such as by including a [group in an entitlement management access package](../../id-governance/entitlement-management-group-writeback.md).

  :::image type="content" source="media/common-scenarios/group-writeback-1.png" alt-text="Diagram of group writeback with cloud sync." lightbox="media/common-scenarios/group-writeback-1.png":::

- You can also now use identity governance features to govern access to AD-based applications, such as by including a [group in an entitlement management access package](../../id-governance/entitlement-management-group-writeback.md).
+## Watch the video
+For a great overview of cloud sync group provisioning to Active directory, check out the video below.

 > [!VIDEO https://www.youtube.com/embed/C6XXlSVaIeo]

 [!INCLUDE [deprecation](~/includes/gwb-v2-deprecation.md)]